g-roch/yoctoweb/README.md

 ## User documentation
 See wiki page at https://gitlab.com/g-roch/yoctoweb/wikis/

+## Bug tracking
+This project use a gitlab issues at https://gitlab.com/g-roch/yoctoweb/issues

 ## Features
 ### WORK IN PROGRESS (isn't now usable)
  - Statistics and graphics